ranjeetborate/twitterclone/README.md

 - More detailed error handling will be accomplished.
 - JUnit Tests will be written for the same.
 - Database wipeout functionality will be handled at every deployement done on server.
+- POSTMAN Collections to run the APIs in a single set will be created.